-A very general rule of thumb is that the older the engine, the thicker the oil – manufacturing tolerances weren’t what they are now, so instead of dealing with microns and tenths of thousands of an inch, you could be looking at just thousands of an inch, and that can make a huge difference to oil pressures.
+A very general rule of thumb is that the older the engine, the thicker the engine oil.
+Manufacturing tolerances weren’t what they are now, so instead of dealing with microns and tenths of thousands of an inch, you could be looking at just thousands of an inch, and that can make a huge difference to oil pressures.

-Mineral and Synthetic Oils – What’s The Difference?
+Mineral and Synthetic Motorcycle Oil ?
+What?s The Difference?

-How do you know whether you should be using a mineral, semi-synthetic, or full synthetic oil?
+How do you know whether you should be using a mineral, semi-synthetic, or full synthetic motorcycle oil?

 Again, there is a general rule here also – mineral = old, full synthetic = high performance/race, and semi-synthetic is a bit in-between.
 But of course there is more to it.